qualbeen/daikin-plot/README.md

 # daikin-plot
-Fetch temperature and other data from Daikin and show a plot a [Sails](http://sailsjs.org) application
+Fetch temperature and other data from Daikin and show a plot.

+a [Sails](http://sailsjs.org) application